John Tait (rugby union)

 John Noel Tait (born August 14, 1973) is a Canadian former rugby union player.

 He played 37 games for Canada.
 His brother is Luke Tait, who also plays on the Canadian national rugby team.

-He is currently the head coach of the Canadian National Senior Women sevens team, and coached the 2016 Canadian Women's 7 team for the 2016 Summer Olympics in Rio.
+He was the head coach of the Canadian National Senior Women sevens team, and coached the 2016 Canadian Women's 7 team for the 2016 Summer Olympics in Rio.
+He led the team to compete in the 2018 Commonwealth Games on the Gold Coast of Australia.

+He is currently the Technical director for British Columbia Rugby.